 Test anxiety in students is something I am quite familiar with.
 Not only do I see these children every day in my practice, but I have experienced it myself.
 In schools where, high stakes testing are used, test anxiety in students is getting even worse.

 When I was in fourth grade, I can remember getting physically sick before a math test.
 In fact, just thinking about that test could bring about symptoms of nausea, a headache, dizziness and thirst.
-Accompanying these physical symptoms was a fear that I would fail, that I would get bad grades, that my teachers would not like me and my parents would be ashamed of me.
+Accompanying these physical symptoms was a fear that I would fail, I would get bad grades, my teachers would not like me, and my parents would be ashamed of me.
 In fact, many of the missed answers I knew, but was so nervous I could not remember.

 I don’t think I ever told anyone about this and I don’t think anyone noticed.
 But this lasted well into my sophomore year of college before I was able to recognize what it was and where it came from.
 I continued to receive good grades throughout school and college because I was able to cope with this anxiety.

 Unfortunately test anxiety in students does not always result in a happy ending.
 Students with test anxiety may go on to conclude that they are unable to be academically successful.
 There grades may be impacted by it and they may ultimately not pursue higher education because of it.